percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ~~~
 Figure: Additional TLS Data Structures

-If a DTLS client includes srtp\_ekt\_key\_transport in its ClientHello,
+If a DTLS client includes `srtp_ekt_key_transport` in its ClientHello, then a
-then a DTLS server that supports this extensions will includes
+DTLS server that supports this extensions will includes
-srtp\_ekt\_key\_transport in its ServerHello message.
-If a DTLS client
+`srtp_ekt_key_transport` in its ServerHello message.
+If a DTLS client includes
-includes srtp\_ekt\_key\_transport in its ClientHello, but does not
+`srtp_ekt_key_transport` in its ClientHello, but does not receive
-receive srtp\_ekt\_key\_transport in the ServerHello, the DTLS client
-MUST NOT send DTLS EKTMessage messages.
-Also, the
+`srtp_ekt_key_transport` in the ServerHello, the DTLS client MUST NOT send DTLS
-srtp\_ekt\_key\_transport in the ServerHello MUST select one and only
+EKTMessage messages.
+Also, the `srtp_ekt_key_transport` in the ServerHello MUST
-one EKTCipherType from the list provided by the client in the
+select one and only one EKTCipherType from the list provided by the client in
-srtp\_ekt\_key\_transport in the ClientHello.
+the `srtp_ekt_key_transport` in the ClientHello.

-When a DTLS client sends the srtp\_ekt\_key\_transport in its
+When a DTLS client sends the `srtp_ekt_key_transport` in its ClientHello
-ClientHello message, it MUST include the SupportedEKTCiphers as the
+message, it MUST include the SupportedEKTCiphers as the `extension_data` for
-extension\_data for the extension, listing the EKTCipherTypes the
+the extension, listing the EKTCipherTypes the client is willing to use in
-client is willing to use in preference order, with the most preferred
-version first.
-When the server responds in the
+preference order, with the most preferred version first.
+When the server
-srtp\_ekt\_key\_transport in its ServerHello message, it MUST include a
+responds in the `srtp_ekt_key_transport` in its ServerHello message, it MUST
-SupportedEKTCiphers list that selects a single EKTCipherType to use
+include a SupportedEKTCiphers list that selects a single EKTCipherType to use
-(selected from the list provided by the client) or it returns an empty
+(selected from the list provided by the client) or it returns an empty list to
-list to indicate there is no matching EKTCipherType in the clients
+indicate there is no matching EKTCipherType in the clients list that the server
-list that the server is also willing to use.
-The value to be used in
+is also willing to use.
+The value to be used in the EKTCipherType for future
-the EKTCipherType for future extensions that define new ciphers is the
+extensions that define new ciphers is the value from the "EKT Ciphers Type"
-value from the "EKT Ciphers Type" IANA registry defined in
+IANA registry defined in (#iana-ciphers).
-(#iana-ciphers).

 The figure above defines the contents for a new TLS content type called
 EKTMessage which is registered in (#iana-tls-content).
 The EKTMessage above is
 used as the opaque fragment in the TLSPlaintext structure defined in Section
-6.2.1 of [@!RFC5246] and the srtp\_ekt\_message as the content
+6.2.1 of [@!RFC5246] and the `srtp_ekt_message` as the content type.
-type.
-The srtp\_ekt\_message content type is defined and registered in
-(#iana-tls-ext).

-ekt\_ttl:
-: The maximum amount of time, in seconds, that this ekt\_key\_value
-can be used.
-The ekt\_key\_value in this message MUST NOT be used for
-encrypting or decrypting information after the TTL expires.

-When the Server wishes to provide a new EKT Key, it can send
-EKTMessage containing an EKTKey with the new key information.
 The
+`srtp_ekt_message` content type is defined and registered in (#iana-tls-ext).

+`ekt_ttl`
+: The maximum amount of time, in seconds, that this `ekt_key_value` can be
+used.
+The `ekt_key_value` in this message MUST NOT be used for encrypting or
+decrypting information after the TTL expires.

+When the Server wishes to provide a new EKT Key, it can send EKTMessage
+containing an EKTKey with the new key information.
+The client MUST respond
-client MUST respond with an EKTMessage of type ekt\_key\_act, if the
+with an EKTMessage of type `ekt_key_ack`, if the EKTKey was successfully
-EKTKey was successfully processed and stored or respond with the the
+processed and stored or respond with the the `ekt_key_error` EKTMessage
-ekt\_key\_error EKTMessage otherwise.
+otherwise.

-The diagram below shows a message flow of DTLS client and DTLS server
+The diagram below shows a message flow of DTLS client and DTLS server using the
-using the DTLS-SRTP Key Transport extension.
+DTLS-SRTP Key Transport extension.

 {#tls-handshake-message-flow}
 ~~~